p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server/README.md

       https://github.com/nefarius/ViGEmBus

-ViGEmBus Driver: Enables emulation of your Bluetooth GamePad on Windows, creating a flawless bridge between your Android device and PC.
+ViGEmBus Driver: Enables emulation of a GamePad on Windows.
+This allows the *GamePad Server* to convert the Bluetooth input into GamePad input.

 ---